lBedrockl/Pixel-Quest-Level-Editor/README.txt

-Python is required for the webserver, otherwise the html cant access the tilesheet
+Python is required for the webserver, otherwise the html cant access the tilesheets

 Run.bat will start the editor